 How Does a Subpoena Differ from a Summons?

 A court summons could be a court order to appear when you are directly involved or have information to add to an active case.
 A subpoena, however, involves more from you at a court hearing.
-A summons, whether in a civil or criminal matter, are typically issued at the start of a case.
+A summons, whether in a civil or criminal matter, is typically issued at the start of a case.
 When you are issued a subpoena, you are demanded to provide evidence, whether in physical or testimony form, as a defendant or a witness.
+If a defendant fails to comply with a subpoena or summons, it can lead to serious legal consequences.

 You may feel stressed and frightened when you receive a summons or a subpoena, but it is essential to know and understand common reasons the court may serve you.
 It is also important to understand how an experienced attorney can represent you or be alongside you in court to help you face the courtroom.
 There are serious legal repercussions when failing to appear, as you may find yourself under arrest for avoiding a court date without permission.